Lamb sets table on Thanksgiving as Cowboys beat Giants 28-20

 New York coach Brian Daboll screamed in disagreement to one of the officials, and the Giants ended up settling for a field goal.

-“You'll have to ask the officials,” Daboll said when asked about the negated TD.
+“You'll have to ask the officials,” Daboll said when asked about the negated TD, in one of several curt replies to reporters after the game.

 Prescott's TD tosses to Schultz came about five minutes apart in the third quarter, turning a 13-7 deficit into a 21-13 lead.
 The first was a 15-yarder on third-and-goal.